Guide to Advanced Surgery for The Spine

 Prior to TLIF surgery medical clearance is obtained, as with all forms of lumbar spine fusion.
 Patients are advised to stop smoking a few months prior to surgery and may also require pre-donation of blood to be used at the time of surgery.

-According to studies 60% to 70% of patients experience decrease in pain after TLIF spinal fusion surgery and around 80% of TLIF patients are satisfied with the surgical result.
+According to studies, 60% to 70% of patients experience a decrease in pain after TLIF spinal fusion surgery, and around 80% of TLIF patients are satisfied with the surgical result.